-Heterogeneous Stock Breeding Core
+Heterogeneous Rats Stock Breeding Core

 HS Rats: A Unique National Resource

 The HS rat colony was first established by the NIH in 1984 to serve as a source of genetically segregating animals for both experimental and selection studies (Hansen and Spuhler 1984, Fig. 1).
-The colony was originally derived from the following eight inbred progenitor (founder) strains: ACI/N, BN/SsN, BUF/N, F344/N, M520/N, MR/N, WKY/N and WN/N. Because most of these original founders are no longer available, recent phenotyping studies are conducted using similar founder sub-strains (see Preliminary Data, Research Projects 1-3 and (Solberg Woods et al. 2010; Solberg Woods et al. 2012; Richards et al. 2013)); Because a high degree of genetic diversity was one of the initial goals of creating this colony, founder strains were chosen to encompass as much genetic diversity as possible.
+The colony was originally derived from the following eight inbred progenitor (founder) strains: ACI/N, BN/SsN, BUF/N, F344/N, M520/N, MR/N, WKY/N and WN/N. Because most of these original founders are no longer available, recent phenotyping studies are conducted using similar founder sub-strains (see Solberg Woods et al. 2010; Solberg Woods et al. 2012; Richards et al. 2013).
+Because a high degree of genetic diversity was one of the initial goals of creating this colony, founder strains were chosen to encompass as much genetic diversity as possible.
 At the time, full genome sequence, or even high density marker panels were not available.
 In the absence of this information, the investigators chose strains based on strain origin, choosing only three strains from the popular Wistar stock (MR/N, WN/N and WKY/N), with the other strains coming from varying origins (Hansen and Spuhler 1984).
 Since the time the colony was developed, it has been confirmed that these eight progenitors encompass a broad degree of genetic diversity (Saar et al. 2008).
-All original founders have recently been fully sequenced (Baud et al. 2013) and this sequence is publicly available on the Rat Genome Database (RGD).
+All original founders have recently been fully sequenced (Baud et al. 2014) and this sequence is publicly available on the Rat Genome Database (RGD).

-Figure 1.
-Comparison of F2 intercross strategy with HS strategy.
+Figure: Comparison of F2 intercross strategy with HS strategy.
 Different colored bars represent genetic background of the inbred strains.
 Arrows represent hypothetical genetic markers.
 The average distance between recombination in the F2 generations is approximately 30 centiMorgans (cM), whereas it is approx. 2 cM in the HS.